 FHOG: No cash grant.
 ACT operates the Home Buyer Concession Scheme instead.

-House & land package exemption: Full stamp duty exemption on house-and-land package purchases — no price cap.
+House and land package exemption: Full stamp duty exemption on house-and-land package purchases, no price cap.
 Available until 30 June 2027.

 APRA serviceability buffer: 3% above the loan's contracted rate